barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 - ngf_call_udr_webhook.py  gathers information about the cluster IP's and the local subscription and calls the Azure Automation webhook
 - NGF_UDR_Workflow.ps1 running in Azure Automation takes the information provided and updates UDR's not in the local subscription.

+# Updates
+The latest version will retry if it encounters a failure with the webhook call for uo to 10 times.

 # Installation